xiaxicheng1989/AutomatedTrading/README.md

 (X axis shows the relative ROI.)

 It is worth noting, that the profit is highly dependent on the sentiment of the market.
-Passive long-term investment often show better result than active/ short term result.
-The graph above with around 5-10% average ROI is only for motivational purpose :)
+Passive long-term investment often show better results than active/ short term investment.
+The graph above with around 5-10% monthly average ROI is only for motivational purpose :)